CNES/dambox/README.md

 > sudo apt install make g++ libnetfilter-queue-dev

 A makefile is available.
-Run the following command to obtain the binary dambox:
+Run the following command in the root folder to obtain the binary dambox:

 > make